sonic-net/sonic-mgmt/tests/streaming-events-telemetry.md

    Use steps above to capture & analyze the event.

 ## Events storming.
-1) Stop all containers except eventd & database and monit to get the max CPU power
+1) Stop all containers except eventd, database & telemetry and monit to get the max CPU power
-2) Have a receiver running for all events with no count limit.
+2) Have a receiver running for all events with no count limit and no o/p file (as file write might throttle).
 3) Write a publish tool that can use 30 threads and all 30 publish to get the max rate of 100K events/second for 5 seconds.
 4) Pause for 3 seconds for async draining to complete.
 5) Stop the tool via SIGHUP
-6) Verify the count and validity of event.
+6) Verify the receiver tool's o/p on count.
+7) Check stats on
+   * events-published
+   * verify the rest of the counter to be 0

 ## Events caching
 1) Create expected o/p file of events with N events (say N = 20) in the same format as our receiver tool.
-2) To get controlled atmosphere, stop all containers except eventd & database and monit
+2) To get controlled atmosphere, stop all containers except eventd, database & telemetry and monit
 3) Restart eventd to get clean state.
 Pause for a second for service stabilization.
 4) Call events-publisher tool or directly via events API to publish M events (M < N).
 5) Start the receiver tool with use-cache set to true.
 6) Publish the remainder of events (N-M)
 7) Verify the o/p file.
+8) Check stats on
+   * events-published == N
+   * verify the rest of the counter to be 0

 ### Events caching overflow
 1) Repeat the above with variations as below.